4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 Strictly high limit of concurrent web processes that can be simultaneously open on the server.
 This parameter allows prevention of server saturation as the result of massive number of requests.
 When the maximum number of concurrent Web processes (minus one) is reached, 4D no longer creates new processes and sends the HTTP status `503 - Service Unavailable` to all new requests.

-By default, the value is 100.
+Por defecto, el valor es 100.
 You can set the number anywhere between 10 and 32000.

 ## Tamaño máximo de la petición